-The Freewheeler® model puts stripped-down custom style into an easy handling frame that lets you roll with the confidence three wheels gives to a rider.
-You get classic cruiser lines and styling details, like bobtail rear fenders, slash cut pipes, a chrome headlight nacelle, 12-inch mini-ape hangers and Enforcer aluminum wheels.
-You also get enough cargo space to hold two full-face helmets plus your extra gear.
-The acceleration is instant, thanks to the low-end torque of the Milwaukee-Eight® 107 engine.
+The Freewheeler® puts stripped down, custom style into an easy handling frame that lets you roll with the confidence three wheels gives to a rider.
+You get classic cruiser lines and styling details, like bobtail rear fenders, slash cut pipes, chrome headlight nacelle, 12-inch mini ape hangers and Enforcer aluminum wheels.
+You also get enough cargo space to hold two full-face helmets.
+The acceleration is instant thanks to the low-end torque of the all-new Milwaukee-Eight™ 107 engine.
 And the 49mm front forks and adjustable rear suspension make the ride smooth.
-They say good things come in threes, and Freewheeler® is the proof.
+They say good things come in threes, and Freewheeler is the proof.

 The Freewheeler® trike represents iconic Harley-Davidson hotrod-inspired styling and attitude that just happens to be on three wheels.
 Visually and physically smaller than the Tri Glide® Ultra, its rear section is pulled forward making the overall vehicle length 76.2 mm shorter.
 The Freewheeler® offers a confidence-inspiring stance and a low-profile trunk that adds to its hotrod style.